Supporting School Readiness

 4. Work on Social Skills and Separation

 Being cared for regularly by a childminder or within another care setting will mean that children are already very used to being away from their parents – a great advantage when preparing for school.
 However, we must also consider how children will feel when their usual routine changes and they are separated from you (their main childcare provider) and other children that they are used to spending time with.
 Children may feel very sad about leaving your setting so think of ways that you can help them with this.
-Help them to make a scrapbook with lots of photos and memories of times you have shared together to take home with them on their last day and, if possible, ask the parents to allow them to visit every now and again.
+Help them to make a scrapbook with lots of photos and memories of times you have shared together to take home with them on their last day and, if possible, ask the parents to allow them to return for a visit every now and again.
 If you are to maintain an after school or holiday care arrangement then perfect, but make sure that the child understands what is happening to avoid unnecessary worry or confusion.
 Remind them that they will still get to see you and any familiar faces regularly.

 In addition to preparing for the change in their routine, it is important to also support children with social skills and interacting in larger groups.
 Regularly attending play groups, visiting busy parks or play centres will provide opportunities to meet and socialise with others.
 Keep a look out for activities that are happening in your local area or arrange to meet up as a larger group with other childcare providers.
 Involve children in games and projects that will require them to work with others, developing listening and negotiation skills and encouraging sharing and taking turns.
 Sitting together at meal and snack times will also promote socialising and interaction.